tranhelen/tranhelen/_posts/2016-05-03-designeducation.md

 What formal education has, and what teaching practitioners haven't figured out, is how to translate the useful knowledge in those dusty old textbooks to a generation of TLDRs.
 Although a background in Graphic Design history probably isn't necessary to your survival as a Product Designer, it can certainly provide some clarity on how to choose a typeface and why we use grids and what colours are all about. *I can use a colour that isn't blue?*

 What formal education has, and what teaching practioners still really haven't figured out, is how to nurture critical thinking.
-They do this in an environment that's condusive to being completely off the mark.
+They do this in an environment which is condusive to being completely off the mark.
 If you want to wax poetic about how that poem is a commentary about the heartbreaking torture of unrequited love, you can, but it's probably just about STDs.<a id="anchor-1" href="#note-1">*</a> Writing an essay about a singular topic isn't very encouraged these days although we could all benefit from just a bit more structured thinking.

 So what does formal education lack?
 Practical skills.
 Dealing with decisions between idealistic or pragmatic solutions.
 Encouragement of initiative and resourcefulness.